 Cons

-El Born is one of the oldest neighborhoods in Barcelona with beautiful squares and museums, including the famous Picasso Museum.
+El Born is one of the oldest neighborhoods in Barcelona, with beautiful squares and museums, including the famous Picasso Museum.

-Although the rent is among the city's highest, El Born is well-connected via the Jaume I metro station (L4) and the Estació de França for regional rail.
-It's easy to spend a day at Barceloneta Beach or explore other nearby spots.
+Rents here are among the city's lowest: €540 for a room, €950 for a studio, and around €1500/month for an apartment.
+El Born is well-connected via the Jaume I metro station and the Estació de França for regional rail, and you're a short walk from Barceloneta Beach and Ciutadella Park.

 Things to know before choosing this neighborhood: